rgeo/rgeo-geojson/README.md

 ## Install

-`RGeo::GeoJSON` has the following requirements:
+`RGeo::GeoJSON` requires:

-* Ruby 1.9.3 or later
+* Ruby 2.1.0 or later
-* rgeo 0.5.0 or later.
+* rgeo 1.0.0 or later

 Include in your bundle: